voidabhi/pq/README.md

 # PQ

-A python script for fetching data from google spreadsheet and sending push notifications
+A python script for fetching data from 'google spreadsheet' and sending push notifications